 Some technical expertise may be necessary to achieve a good outcome at this point!
 The details of your design should address not only the requirements of the software that you need to upgrade, but also how those changes fit into your overall technology plan and your existing systems.
 In many cases, the changes to be made can be combined with other changes being considered to reduce the overall disruption and costs involved.

-We have been busy in the last few years assisting customers to update remaining Windows Server 2003 systems, and while it is very close to the ultimate deadline we are ready to assist customers who are now ready to pull the plug on Windows Server 2003 – if you think you may need some assistance simply give us a call on 1300 138 761 and we will be happy to help.
+We have been busy in the last few years assisting customers to update remaining Windows Server 2003 systems, and while it is very close to the ultimate deadline we are ready to assist customers who are now ready to pull the plug on Windows Server 2003 – if you think you may need some IT support Wollongong, simply give us a call on 1300 138 761 and we will be happy to help.